Code Submission Guidelines

 - New files with the wrong copyright date

-- Request one or more reviews.
+Request one or more reviewers.
 For relatively simple changes a single reviewer is normally enough.

 Reviewers